 Attendance at all rehearsals and performances is imperative to our success; therefore, it is expected that NGHBC rehearsals will take a very high priority in each member’s schedule.
 We cannot accomplish our mission and goals without each participant demonstrating faithful, consistent, and punctual attendance.
 Each person holds a valuable place in his/her ensemble, and each individual part/voice is important.

-With regard to absences for Choir and Band:
+With regard to absences for Choir and Strings:

 - If a student is going to be absent, please notify the teacher by email as soon as possible.
 If the absence is within 24 hours of rehearsal, please email the teacher or text the executive director.